ivy-llc/ivy/README.rst

 .. code-block:: python

-    import ivy

     ivy.set_backend('tensorflow')  # change to any backend!

-At last, we build the training pipeline
+At last, we build the training pipeline in pure ivy.

 .. raw:: html